 If you are enrolled in only one course or if you want to cancel all of your courses and withdraw from the term, you MUST fill out a Cancellation/Withdrawal form.
 It will be processed by the Intersessions Office and then Enrollment Services.
 Cancellation/withdrawal is not an automatic process, so it will take a few business days before the course is removed from your schedule in my.SMU and a refund to be processed (if applicable).

 Should you wish to swap your course or enroll late, you may do so through my.SMU through the add period (see Dates & Deadlines), subject to seat availability.
 Professor permission may also be required after the start of term.

 Online language courses are generally 5 weeks in duration, even when held in Jan Term and May Term (which generally meet on a shorter schedule).
 While some of the work is self-paced and asynchronous, students will be required to meet regular deadlines and participate in scheduled interaction with classmates and the professor via discussion boards, video conferencing, and other media.

 Once enrolled, students receive instructions via email on how to connect to course resources and technology.
-Checking email before and during online courses is essential.
+Checking email before and during online language courses is essential.
 All online students must have reliable internet access, and a device with webcam, audio, microphone, and recording functionality.